Was the chair uncomfortable or was it the energy in the room?

 So Chris set out to make a difference.

-Chris had always found female entrepreneur stories inspiring.
-She loved interviewing driven women and crafting their stories to hook the reader from the get-go.
+Chris had found female entrepreneurs inspiring since watching her mom run a small business years ago.
+She loved interviewing driven women and amplifying their stories.
 When it came to writing their professional biographies, Chris didn’t believe in simply listing off accomplishments.
-Instead, she aimed to honor her interviewee’s story by taking the reader by the hand and guiding her on a journey—inviting her to come along for the thrilling ride of entrepreneurship.
+Instead, she aimed to honor her interviewee’s journey by guiding readers through her path to entrepreneurship and clearly communicating her powerful purpose.